Rules and categories

 , PACKAGE

-This checks that that no message field is deleted.
+This checks that no message field is deleted.
 Deleting a message field results in the corresponding value or field being deleted from the generated source code, which could be referenced.
 Instead of deleting a value, deprecate it:

 Note